 Step 1.
 Navigate to the Virginia State Police Sex Offender Registry Search.

-The search can be accessed through the Virginia State Police website and is linked above.
+The search can be accessed through the Virginia State Police website which is linked above.

 Step 2.
 Perform the search.

-The sex offender search has a variety of options for how individual wish to perform their search.
+The sex offender search has a variety of options for how individuals wish to perform their search.
 The following options can be used to perform a search

 Search results should be available immediately.
 Keep in mind that should a registered sex offender move into a different are without notifying the state of Virginia, the information provided by the search may be inaccurate.